Kaleb Ramot Gemilang

 Kaleb Ramot Gemilang (born May 30, 1991), is an Indonesian professional basketball player for the Dewa United Banten club of the Indonesian Basketball League (IBL).

 During his time with the CLS Knights, he was part of the Indonesian Basketball League Championship team of 2016.
+Nicknamed"Mr 100 Percent" due to his every shot decision being correct.

 He has been a member of Indonesia's national basketball team at several occasions.